kadmil/stETH-wstETH-Integration-paper/README.md

 balanceOf(Alice) -> 2 tokens which corresponds 2 ETH
 balanceOf(Bob) -> 8 tokens which corresponds 8 ETH
 ```

+StETH is a rebasable token.
+It receives reports from the Oracle contract `pushBeacon method` with the state of the protocol's ETH2 validators balances, and updates all the balances of stETH holders distributing the protocol's total staking rewards and penalties.
+The protocol employs distributed Oracle reporting: there are five Oracle daemons running by the Lido Node operators, and the Oracle smart contract formats beacon report on the consensus of three of five daemon reports.
+On top of the consensus mechanics, there are sanity checks for reports with sudden drops in total ETH2 balance or rewards with higher-than-possible APY.

+**Note:**

+- As stETH is a rebasable token and integration of this asset requires a custom `GemJoin` contract.
+An easier and less risky way is to integrate wstETH, a trustless fixed-balance wrapper ([https://docs.lido.fi/contracts/wsteth](https://docs.lido.fi/contracts/wsteth)), and use the standard `GemJoin` contract.
+StETH token is the upgradable contract behind `AppProxyUpgradeable` proxy at [Etherscan](https://etherscan.io/address/0xae7ab96520de3a18e5e111b5eaab095312d7fe84).

+## Tokenomics

+Beacon chain's withdrawals are scheduled after merge which should happen around Q1-Q2 2022.
+Once these features are deployed, the Lido DAO will upgrade Lido to allow the users to burn stETH tokens in exchange for ether.

+[wstETH](https://docs.lido.fi/contracts/wsteth) is a constant-balance wrapper ERC20 token that converts stETH balances which undergo periodical rebases to the underlying shares balances.
+As Lido oracles report beacon chain rewards, penalties, or slashings, wstETH token balances remain unchanged: instead, the amount of stETH corresponding to one wstETH (and thus wstETH price) changes.
+Anyone can convert stETH to wstETH and vice versa on-chain through [wstETH.wrap](https://docs.lido.fi/contracts/wsteth#wrap) and [wstETH.unwrap](https://docs.lido.fi/contracts/wsteth#unwrap) functions.

+Since wstETH and stETH represent the same underlying asset (Ether staked with Lido plus the rewards accrued) and can be mutually converted at any given time, one can consider the combination of wstETH and stETH liquidity on all exchanges as contributing to a common liquidity pool. stETH price can be converted to wstETH price by multiplying the former by a coefficient obtained from either stETH or wstETH contract.

+**Note:**

+- stETH totalShare does not change downwards in case of slash.
+In case of slash the amount of stETH corresponding to share changes.

+## Mechanics of stETH

+stETH token balances update once a day when the oracle reports changes in Eth2 deposits and changes in ETH rewards from users who stake via Lido.
+This occurs once a day at 12PM UTC.
+Because the rewards are embodied through a balance rebase, users who hold stETH will not see a transaction sent to their wallet.
+Rather, users should see their stETH balance automatically change without an accompanying transaction taking place.

+This rebase works across integrated DeFi platforms like Curve and Yearn.
+This means that if you are to stake your stETH across these protocols to earn additional yields, you will continue to benefit from daily stETH staking rewards as well.
+UniSwap, 1inch and SushiSwap are not designed for rebasable tokens and as a result you risk losing out on a portion of your daily staking rewards through providing stETH as liquidity across these platforms.
+When a user deposits ETH via Lido, that ETH is split between node operators which is then sent to their respective validators.

+**Note:**

+- While there is no way to take out ETH, totalShare should increase as the amount of tainted assets increases.
+Technically, you could burn stETH to reduce totalShare, but in practice this does not happen.
+Lido may resort to this mechanism to handle slashing + slashing insurance, or to deal with MEVs, but so far there has been no occasion to do so.

+## The stETH Reward Rate

+Users who stake their ETH with Lido will receive daily rewards - in the form of stETH balance rebases - from day one.
+This is possible because staking rewards with Lido are socialised across all stakers.
+Rebases affect all holders of stETH regardless of whether their ETH has actually been deposited into the queue as of yet.
+This mechanism is the reason why the stETH reward rate is currently lower than that of Ethereum.

+Only a portion of Lido validators have made it through the queue, from which all existing stETH holders are accruing their rewards – including the new depositors.
+This results in an initially lower reward rate because the amount of rewards being accrued from the minority of already accepted validators is being split proportionally towards all stETH holders.
+As more of Lido’s validators are activated, the stETH reward rate will grow correspondingly and gravitate towards the full Ethereum staking rate.
+To track the Eth validator queue, visit eth2-validator-queue.web.app.

 ## Beacon Stats Reporting